 Most acquired scenes are downlinked to the Landsat Ground Network and made available for download within 24 hours of acquisition.
 Unique scenes downlinked to International Cooperators are also ingested into the USGS global archive, and are made available upon receipt.

 Landsat Level-1 standard data products are processed to standard parameters, and distributed as scaled and calibrated digital numbers (DN).
-The DN’s can be scaled to absolutely calibrated radiance or reflectance values using metadata distributed with the product (see conversion algorithms for Landsat 1-7 and Landsat 8).
+The DN’s can be scaled to absolutely calibrated radiance or reflectance values using metadata which are distributed with the product (see conversion algorithms for Landsat 1-7 and Landsat 8).

 The Landsat Science Data Users Handbooks serve as a comprehensive resource for each of the spacecraft, payloads, ground processing systems, and methodologies for using Landsat data in science studies: